Published on in Children's View

 Then, in fall 2017, his condition began deteriorating.
 Alex lost muscle control and the ability to breathe on his own.
 During one stay at their local hospital, a doctor asked: Do you know what you want for Alex?
 “That was our ‘aha’ moment,” Graciella says.
 “We knew we needed to act in his best interest and not from any selfishness on our part.”

-The Dominguez family reached out to PACT.
+The Dominguez family reached out to the Center for Palliative Care.

 A communication conduit